hachyderm/community/community.hachyderm.io/content/en/docs/account-types/_index.md

 The common rules for all specialized account types are:

-- Your username and display name must clearly indicate what you are.
+- Your username and display name must clearly indicate what you are.<br />
-This means for companies, OSS projects, podcasts, newsletters, etc. then the username must match the company / project name.
+This means for companies, OSS projects, community events, podcasts, newsletters, etc. then the username must match the company / project name.
 For most other account types this means "describe what you are" via username, e.g. "CuratedTechJobPosts".
-- You must be verified with your company, project, etc. page If your company, project, newsletter, etc. has a web page then that web page must be verified on your profile.
+- You must be verified with your company, project, etc. page.<br />
+If your company, project, newsletter, etc. has a web page then that web page must be verified on your profile.
-- Corporate accounts are restricted on this server.
-   - As of 1 Mar 2023, corporate accounts will be restricted to Nivenly Corporate Members
-   - Prior to 1 Mar 2023, corporate acccounts were invite only
-   - All corporate accounts must agree to [the covenant](covenant/)
 - All specialized accounts are welcome to [become verified](application/)

+### Guiding Principles for All Specialized Accounts

+Similar to the way that Don't Be A Dick is the guiding principle for the user accounts, with other rules calling out common "Whataboutisms" for that rule, specialized accounts also have two main guiding principles.
+First:

+> We don't want a digital shouting match on Hachyderm.

+What does this mean?
+Essentially, it means we recognize that some of the motivation behind creating highly repetitive posts is because Entity A posts N times, so Entity B posts M times to be visible over Entity A. And so on.
+The result is a posting race so that an entity's posts can be "heard" above the "cacophony" of other posts.

+The goal of some of the rules and restrictions we impose on specialized account types is to curtail a discordant symphony of competition that drowns out collaboration and connection.

+Secondly:

+> We don't want to host an ad server.

+The goal of the remaining rules and restrictions that we impose on specialized account types is to prevent hosting an abudnance of ad and marketing focused content.
+The world is plastered in ads, but we believe what is needed and craved is connection and collaboration.
+With Hachyderm, we seek to nuture a space where these can thrive.

+This doesn't mean that you can't post about what is relevant to your account type.
+This does mean we ask you do so in a way that engages with humans the way you'd wish to be interacted with.

+These principles are outlined in our [covenant](covenant/).
+Some specialized accounts need to agree to the covenant as part of account creation; others, only if they become verified.

 ### Recognized Specialized Account Categories

 * [Corporate](corporate-accounts/) - for businesses, companies, and similar.
+   * Note that corporate accounts are restricted on this server.
+Unapproved corporate accounts are banned.
+   * As of 1 Mar 2023, corporate accounts will be limited to Nivenly Corporate Members who agree to the [covenant](covenant/).
+   * Prior to 1 Mar 2023, corporate accounts were invite only and also required to agee to the [covenant](covenant/) (then referred to as the Corporate Covenant).
 * [Events](open-source-accounts/) - for community events, including conferences and meetups.
 * [Projects](open-source-accounts/) - for Open Source Projects.
 * Curated - these can be accounts that are re-posting / hosting other content, for example a curated